-- 6.18 National Planning Policy is clear that in setting new policies, plans must contain policies to optimise the use of land in their area and meet as much of the identified need for housing as possible.
-Applications that fail to make the most efficient use of land should be refused. - 6.19 Land is a scarce resource in Worthing and there are competing demands for its use.
+- 6.17 National Planning Policy is clear that in setting new policies, plans must contain policies to optimise the use of land in their area and meet as much of the identified need for housing as possible.
+Applications that fail to make the most efficient use of land should be refused. - 6.18 Land is a scarce resource in Worthing and there are competing demands for its use.
 Given the need for additional homes it is important that the limited amount of land available is used efficiently when considering proposals for new residential development.
 Local Plan Policy DM2 (Density) is considered to achieve the right balance between increasing the number of much needed new homes whilst also ensuring that the intrinsic characteristics of the town that are valued by its residents and visitors are not lost.
 Whilst the policy will, in general, deliver up uplift in residential densities the right checks and balances are in place within the Plan to ensure density of development is appropriate to its setting.
-Worthing has undergone significant change over its history and will continue to do so but it needs to be done in a way that ensures the right level of densification is steered to the most appropriate locations taking account of local characteristics, accessibility, environmental considerations and infrastructure provision. - 6.20 To support the policy position, the Council has committed to updating the current 'Guide to Residential Development 'Supplementary Planning Document (SPD).
+Worthing has undergone significant change over its history and will continue to do so but it needs to be done in a way that ensures the right level of densification is steered to the most appropriate locations taking account of local characteristics, accessibility, environmental considerations and infrastructure provision.

+- 6.19 To support the policy position, the Council has committed to updating the current 'Guide to Residential Development 'Supplementary Planning Document (SPD).
 This document provides general policy and design guidance for all residential development.
 It will be reviewed after the adoption of the new Local Plan to ensure that reflects and adds more detail to the new local policies including the proposed DM2 Density policy in the Submission Draft Local Plan.
-Whilst the focus is on residential density the Council will take all opportunities to make sure that other uses make the most efficient use of land. - 6.21 The expectation is that residential development of a family housing scheme should achieve minimum densities of 35dph whilst flats, mixed residential developments in or close to town centres or near public transport hubs should be achieving densities far in excess of this.
+Whilst the focus is on residential density the Council will take all opportunities to make sure that other uses make the most efficient use of land. - 6.20 The expectation is that residential development of a family housing scheme should achieve minimum densities of 35dph whilst flats, mixed residential developments in or close to town centres or near public transport hubs should be achieving densities far in excess of this.
 Where developments do not demonstrably optimise the housing density of a site then permission is refused.
-Unlike some, more rural, authority areas this is not a common issue in Worthing as the nature and character of the borough means that the vast majority of proposals for development seek to maximise development.
-Despite this, further work is currently being undertaken to inform density policies to be included in the Final Housing Implementation Strategy to support this Plan at examination.
-This work will assess whether there are any mechanisms that could be used to further increase residential densities whilst at the same time ensuring that the characteristics valued in the surrounding area are maintained / enhanced and that a high standard of living accommodation is provided. - 6.22 The work listed below is underway and nearing completion to be updated and included within Final Housing Implementation Strategy at Submission: - Map of Worthing identify character areas (typical areas)
+Unlike some, more rural, authority areas this is not a common issue in Worthing as the nature and character of the borough means that the vast majority of proposals for development seek to maximise development. - 6.21 Appendix 8 provides more detail on the Council's approach to density and supports the approach set out in policy DM2 (Density) in the Plan.